-This example, from Bruce Ross-Larson's useful book Stunning Sentences, shares a highly creative distortion of the standard conjunction:
+This example, from Bruce Ross-Larson's useful book Stunning Sentences,

 Marketing and consumer-products firms like to know who buys what--and where and when and how.